Tell me more ×

 export PATH`

-Save your changes and exit; then logout or reboot.
-Once you have done this you should be able to enter.
+Save your changes and exit.
+When you open a new terminal, you should be able to enter.

 $ cowsay “$USER is my friend”

 No Linux is not too hard to learn.
 Anything new is difficult.
 If it helps we all had a learning curve when learning Linux/Unix.
 You had a similar learning curve when learning to use a mac or PC.
 You just don't remember it being that difficult.
 You may want to get a book on linux.
 Before the internet we hounded system admins and BBS with questions.
 If you installed this on another Pi with the same disk image and using the same cowsay package you would get the same problem.
-This should have been done (or verified) by the cowsay package when you installed it. – Steve Robillard Jul 16 '12 at 5:20
+This should have been done (or verified) by the cowsay package when you installed it.
+Jul 16, 2012 at 5:20

-So is this the method to fix anything that gives me the command not found error? – EGHDK Jul 16 '12 at 13:50
+• So is this the method to fix anything that gives me the command not found error?

-@EGHDK no it is not that simple.
+• @EGHDK no it is not that simple.
 In any complex system several things can go wrong.
 For example you might get the same error message if the file did not exist or if you misspell the command.
 However, once you ran the find command we new the file existed and we new from the commands you tried that you spelled it correctly so the next logical thing to check was if it worked when given the full path to the file "/usr/games/cowsay" when that worked we new what the problem was.
-Just like the mechanic or the Dr. we ran some tests checked the results and narrowed in on a solution. – Steve Robillard Jul 16 '12 at 14:40
+Just like the mechanic or the Dr. we ran some tests checked the results and narrowed in on a solution.
+Jul 16, 2012 at 14:40

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.